pedrocatalao/fake-string-deshuffle/README.md

 # fake-string-deshuffle
-These script creates a cool animation of deshuffling a string char by char or all at once, like a password cracker or so.
+This bash script creates a cool animation of deshuffling a string char by char or all at once, like a password cracker or so.

 ### There are a few options to customize the result